COVID-19 pandemic in Saint Barthélemy: March 2020

 A resident of the French island of Saint Barthélemy was diagnosed with COVID-19 on 1 March.
 His parents on the neighbouring island of Saint Martin also tested positive.

 Three cases of the coronavirus (COVID-19) were confirmed in the French island of St. Barthélemy (St. Barts) and French Saint Martin on 1 March.
 The cases were confirmed by the Institut Pasteur Laboratory of Guadeloupe which is conducting tests for the virus.
 The case involves a resident of St. Barthélemy and his visiting relatives.
 The person was confined at home in St. Barthélemy and under daily surveillance while his parents are isolated in the Louis-Constant Fleming Hospital in French Saint Martin.
 The couple had come from Paris, France, to visit their son, who lives in Saint-Barthélemy.

-Containment was put in place on 15 March with limitation of outings and prohibition of swimming.

-In all, 6 people were sick (3 men and 3 women).
-None of them developed any serious symptoms requiring hospitalization.

 On 24 March, the confinement orders have been strengthened: people may only leave their house for essential travel; markets are closed; gatherings are forbidden; non-essential businesses should close.